What Is Google AdWords? How the Google Ads Auction Works

 What is Google Ads (Formerly Known as Google AdWords)?

-Does AdWords work?
+Does AdWords (Google Ads) work?

 Does Google AdWords work?
 Depending on the competitiveness of the keywords you're bidding for and the relevancy of that keyword to real conversions for your company, AdWords may or may not work for your business.
 For the most part, we've found that Google AdWords is extremely effective for many kinds of businesses, as long as they don't waste their money on the wrong keywords, or write weak, low CTR ads.